strongloop/strongloop.com2/_posts/2017-05-23-loopback-as-a-service-using-openwhisk.md

  <li class="graf graf--li">Use the http path property of models to create models in the namespace of the tenant and generate unique URLs for each model (even if the resources they expose have the same name).</li>
  <li class="graf graf--li">How to workaround challenges introduced because there are no LoopBack NodeJS APIs for deleting and updating datasources and models.</li>
 </ol>
-<p id="magicdomid8" class="ace-line">Following the steps in the blog would let us stand-up a single instance of the LoopBack application which is great for demos.It is not yet ready for deploying at scale on the cloud.
+<p id="magicdomid8" class="ace-line">Following the steps in the blog would let us stand-up a single instance of the LoopBack application which is great for demos.
+It is not yet ready for deploying at scale on the cloud.
 The previous blog ends with open questions on:<!--more--></p>

 <ol>
   <li class="graf graf--li">How to scale the application horizontally - Multiple instances of the application running and able to process simultaneous requests for the same API.
 This will also be needed to avoid single points of failure (min-3 deployments).
 Introducing multiple instances brings in challenges of deploying models/datasources to all the instances and keeping them in sync.</li>